fastnsilver/xlator/README.md

 ## Roadmap

-Current service implementation makes requests of [frengly](http://frengly.com).

-You will need to register for an account and add `app.frengly.email` and `app.frengly.password` to [application.yml](https://raw.githubusercontent.com/fastnsilver/xlator/master/src/main/resources/application.yml).

-Note that frengly.com throttles requests, so intermittent HTTP responses are to be expected.

 Still left to explore...

-a) the ability to warm the cache from an external file
+a) The ability to warm the cache from an external file

-b) completing integration w/ Elasticache  (@see aws Maven profile in POM)
+b) Completing integration w/ Elasticache  (@see aws Maven profile in POM)

-c) listening to an event from Redis, Kafka or Kinesis instead of exposing an invalidate HTTP end-point
+c) Listening to an event from Redis, Kafka or Kinesis instead of exposing an invalidate HTTP end-point

-d) alternate service implementation backed by Google Translate [API](https://cloud.google.com/translate/v2/using_rest)
+d) Authoring an alternate service implementation backed by Google Translate [API](https://cloud.google.com/translate/v2/using_rest)